Skip to content

 Author(s): DeQuendre Bertrand

-Issue(s): Aurora Institute, Aurora Institute Symposium, Federal Policy, State Policy
+Issue(s): Aurora Institute Symposium, Aurora Institute, Federal Policy, State Policy

 K-12 education has been far from ordinary this year.
 As the novel coronavirus pandemic picked up pace across the nation, we supported school systems with lessons about anytime, anywhere learning.
 Also, education policymakers throughout the country sought counsel on how to enable the conditions for personalized, competency-based education.
 From continuity of learning to comments on federal policy to new publications, the Education Domain blog has chronicled a year that history may prove to be a watershed moment for systems change in K-12 education.
 The following 10 posts are the ones that resonated most with our readers in 2020.